-I just started our 8-week community challenge for GOOD // SWEAT Strength and I’ve never felt so motivated to get strong.
+I just started our 8-week community challenge for GOOD // SWEAT Strength and I’ve never felt so motivated to honestly just get strong again postpartum.
 I just posted on my instagram stories that I’m taking creatine daily because of the many benefits it has for women.
 I’m sure you’ve heard of creatine, but I also know that it comes with plenty of misinformation.

 You’ve probably heard of creatine as a supplement for bodybuilders or guys trying to bulk up.
 But the truth is that creatine is one of the most researched, effective, and safe supplements out there, and it can be a total game-changer for women too.
 Let’s break down what creatine actually does, why it’s beneficial for women, and how to start using it in your fitness routine.